Necromunda: Hired Gun

-Necromunda: Hired Gun is a 2021 first-person shooter video game developed by Streum On Studio and published by Focus Home Interactive.
+Necromunda: Hired Gun is a 2021 first-person shooter game developed by Streum On Studio and published by Focus Home Interactive.
 The game is based on Games Workshop's 1995 tabletop game Necromunda.
-The game is set in the Warhammer 40,000 universe, and takes place on the mechanized planet of Necromunda, where the player works for various factions in the planet's criminal underworld.
-Necromunda was released on 1 June 2021 for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and Microsoft Windows.
+It is set in the Warhammer 40,000 universe, and takes place on the mechanized planet of Necromunda, where the player works for various factions in the planet's criminal underworld.

+Necromunda: Hired Gun was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 1 June 2021.
+The game received mixed reviews from critics.